kaiewiggins/kaiewiggins.github.io/_posts/2016-12-06-FotC-CH2-in-the-mists-of-the-otherworld.md

 ---
 layout: lotcpost
-title: Chapter 2 In the mists of the Otherworld
+title: FotC CH2 In the mists of the Otherworld
 date: 2016-12-06
 category: book
 ---